MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Find out what's new

 We're constantly updating [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] to include the top features that customers have requested.
 To find out what's new, check out the [What's new topic](new.md).
-This topic is also available by selecting the **Help** (question mark) button in the upper-right corner of the PC app.
-Therefore, it's always at your fingertips.
+This topic is also available by selecting the **Help** (question mark) button in the upper-right corner of the PC app so it's always at your fingertips.

 ![What's New command](media/what-new.PNG "What's New command")